zhtaoang/curl-logger/README.md

   .post("/uploadFile");
 ```

-the library will include reference to it instead of its content:
+the library will include reference to it instead of pasting its content:
 ```
 curl 'http://somehost.com/uploadFile' -F 'myfile=@README.md;type=application/json' -X POST ...
 ```